Board of Directors

 Certification@floridasee.org

-Pete was born and raised just northwest of the Everglades in Venice, Florida.
-He grew up at the Florida Monkey Sanctuary, a 10-acre, private non-profit organization owned and operated by his parents from 1968-1988.
+Pete was born and raised northwest of the Everglades in Venice, Florida.
+He grew up at the Florida Monkey Sanctuary, a 10-acre, private non-profit organization owned and operated by his parents from 1968 to 1988.

-His experience at the sanctuary involved not only working with hundreds of primates of various species, but also provided the opportunity to become immersed in the natural history of the area, where the sanctuary alone was home to Sandhill Cranes, Wood Storks, Indigo Snakes, River Otters and abundance of other native wildlife.
+His experience at the sanctuary involved not only working with hundreds of primates of various species but also providing the opportunity to become immersed in the natural history of the area, where the sanctuary alone was home to Sandhill Cranes, Wood Storks, Indigo Snakes, River Otters and abundance of other native wildlife.
 Leaving the subtropics for colder climates, Pete attended the University of Vermont and graduated with a BS in Wildlife and Fisheries Biology.
-He returned to southwestern Florida and guided for the Everglades Day Safari from 1998-2000 before once again trading sandals for snowshoes in Vermont where he worked for six years as a Park Ranger at Lowell Lake State Park in Londonderry, VT.
+He returned to southwestern Florida and guided for the Everglades Day Safari from 1998-2000 before trading sandals for snowshoes in Vermont, where he worked for six years as a Park Ranger at Lowell Lake State Park in Londonderry, VT.

-Pete later worked his way up to become the Director of the environmental education organization, the Vermont Institute of Natural Science in Manchester, VT, teaching natural history and encouraging environmental conservation to students of all ages.
+Pete later worked his way up to become the Director of the environmental education organization, the Vermont Institute of Natural Science in Manchester, VT, teaching natural history and encouraging ecological conservation to students of all ages.
 He returned to his native state of Florida in 2007 to become the Director of Operations of Everglades Day Safari.
-Later that year he joined the board of Florida SEE and in 2009 began co-developing the Florida SEE certification program.
+Later that year, he joined the board of Florida SEE and, in 2009, began co-developing the Florida SEE certification program.
 In 2016, Pete became the owner of Everglades Day Safari.

 Dr. David W. Randle, Vice Chair